Marketing on a budget: 10 tips to build brand awareness when money is tight

 To maximize referrals, create a simple referral program that empowers and rewards your clients for referring your business to their peers.
 For example, you might offer them a discount for every referral that converts, or a month of free service.
 Be sure to highlight the program on your website and in your conversations with clients—after all, it’s only useful if people know about it.

 Attending local networking events is a great way to meet potential clients and let them know about your business’s offerings.
 Even if you don’t meet anyone who immediately signs on, your name—and face—will be top-of-mind when they’re next looking for services.

-To demonstrate your value and build trust with local businesses, there are a variety of different events you can consider attending, including:
+Demonstrate your value and build trust with local businesses by attending a variety of different events, including:

 - Trade shows